Dylanex1/NBA-2025-Project-/Final_Submission/Final_Report/Final Report.md

 grouping.
 As such, recreating them in a document database would be a nightmare, potentially requiring us to simplify our queries.
-A document database might be a better fit for a live presentation of play-by-play stats, where it could leverage its lightning fast writes and lookups without having to worry about storing complex nested relations.
+A document database might be a better fit for a live presentation of play-by-play stats, where it could leverage its lightning fast writes and simple lookups without having to worry about storing complex nested relations.

 While our relational database and queries could